ydu-sci/ReproduceHowDoesDrugFindTargetBindingSite/README.md

 e.
 When merging molecules and proteins in the Maestro, different substructure id and name of molecules should be used in the mol2 file.

+f.
+J. Am.
+Chem.
+Soc., 2014, 136 (8), pp 3320–3320.
+Correction to How Does a Drug Molecule Find its Target Binding Site?Only the kinase domain (residues 259− 533) was included in the simulations.